-The Town is concerned for the safety of its residents, as well as the safety of roaming/loose animals.
+The Town is concerned for the safety of its residents, as well as the safety of roaming/loose animals (DOGS & CATS).
 We are encouraging members of the public to use a “report it before you post it” approach for any violations to the Town’s Municipal Enforcement Department Complaints Line at 896-3322.

-- The following seizing and Impounding fees shall be paid by the owners of dogs:
+The following seizing and Impounding fees shall be paid by the owners of the Animal:

-Such other costs as are required to properly compensate the Town for the cost of seizing, Impounding and maintaining the dog.
+Such other costs as are required to properly compensate the Town for the cost of seizing, Impounding and maintaining the Animal.

 The Town is asking owners to be responsible for their pets and to respect the Town’s Regulations on the matter.
+As an owner of a Dog and or Cat, you are responsible to know the DOG & CAT Regulations.
 For more information on the Town’s Dog/Cat Regulations download by clicking the below:

 - Never let your Dog off the leash on snow or ice, especially during a snowstorm.
 Dogs frequently lose their scent in snow and ice and easily become lost.